What is temporomandibular joint dysfunction?

 It is essential to remember that while hearing that your child is diagnosed with TMD can feel isolating, many children and their families have been down this path before.
 We have helped them, and we can help you, too.

-There are lots of resources available for your family — within Children's, in the outside community, and online.
+There are lots of resources available for your family — within Boston Children's, in the outside community, and online.

-Children's resources for families
+Our resources for families

 Patient education: From the very first visit, our nurses will be on hand to walk you through your child's treatment and help answer any questions you may have.
-And they'll also reach out to you by phone, continuing the care and support you received while at Children's.
+And they'll also reach out to you by phone, continuing the care and support you received while at Boston Children's.

 Parent to parent: Want to talk with someone whose child has been treated for TMD?
 We can put you in touch with other families who have been through similar experiences and can share their experience.